 The OSC has a \$52.0 million credit facility with a Schedule 1 financial institution to address any short-term cash deficiencies.
-The OSC has received approval from the Ministry of Finance for a subsequent two-year term for the credit facility.
+The credit facility was renewed on July 1, 2016 and will expire on June 30, 2018.

 The OSC is not subject to any externally imposed capital requirements.